lucasmreis/blogSource/src/posts/from-elm-to-fable.md

 This was a ranking from "not reliable" to "reliable" frontend languages, mainly taking *types* into consideration.
 After programming with Elm a bit (and fidindg it awesome :) ), I started looking for [other languages with similar characteristics](http://lucasmreis.github.io/blog/does-elm-harmonize-with-f/#/).
 That was the time I found F#, and I'm really impressed by it.

 It turns out that there's a F# to JS compiler called [Fable](http://fable.io/).
-In the ranking, it would be together with Purescript in number 4, or between Typescript and Purescript.
+In the ranking, it would be between Typescript and Purescript.
 It trades a bit of the "safety" for an easier Javascript interop.

 In this post I'll "convert" the [star wars app I wrote in Elm](http://lucasmreis.github.io/blog/learning-elm-part-3/) to Fable, then I'll refactor it.
 Along the way, I'll compare the experience to both Elm and regular Javascript workflow.

+For this post, I'll presume some familiarity with Elm or other ML languages, mainly that you understand how *discriminated unions* and *pattern matching* work.
+I wrote about the subject in [part one of the Learning Elm series](http://lucasmreis.github.io/blog/learning-elm-part-1/).
+Scott Wlaschin has probably the best blog on typed functional programming, and has written a [great article on F# discriminated unions](https://fsharpforfunandprofit.com/posts/discriminated-unions/).

+Let's start!

 ## Starting A New Fable Project

-Elm is very "beginner friendly", and it is the focus of that project since the beginning.
+Elm is very "beginner friendly" - it is the focus of that project since the beginning.
 This makes it very easy to just start playing with the language, be it with [Try Elm online](http://elm-lang.org/try) or using [Elm Reactor](https://github.com/elm-lang/elm-reactor) locally.
 Fable works more like a regular Javascript transpiler; so we need to do the initial pumbling, and then run our project through a local server.

 Fortunately, it's simple.
-This is what I did: first I wrote a simple index.html file, that imports a `build/bundle.js` script:
+This is what I did: first I wrote an index.html file that imports a `build/bundle.js` script:

 ```html
 <!doctype html>